kevva/bin-wrapper/README.md

 ### .check(cmd, cb)

 Check if a binary is present and working.
-If it isn't, download and test it.
+If it isn't, download and test it running your binary with `cmd` to match the output against `name`.
-The `cmd` argument is a command to run your binary with matching it's output with the name.

 ## License